MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XIV-Commodity-Credit-Corporation-Department-Agriculture/subchapter-B-Loans-Purchases-Other-Operations/part-1464-Regional-Conservation-Partnership-Program/subpart-A-General-Provisions/section-1464.5.md

 (9) An eligible entity as identified by NRCS pursuant to 7 CFR part 1468.

-(c) *Producer eligibility.* To be eligible to receive payments or benefits under the program, each producer must -
+(c) *Producer eligibility.* To be eligible to receive payments or benefits under the program, each producer must—

 (1) Be in compliance with the highly erodible land and wetland conservation provisions found at part 12 of this title;